 Consolidated List of the National Belgian List and of the List of European Sanctions is a database maintained by the Belgian Federal Public Service.

-HR Treasury (HMT) Financial sanctions: Consolidated List of Targets is an updated, digitized list of UK sanctions maintained by its government.
+HM Treasury (HMT) Financial sanctions: Consolidated List of Targets is an updated, digitized list of UK sanctions maintained by its government.

 The current UK Sanctions List, which includes all terrorism and terrorist financing related entities.